matiyashu/Brand-Health-Tracker---Mental-Availability-Physical-Availability/README.md

 ---

-*Fortuna is built on science-based brand measurement principles.
+*Fortuna is built on Ehrenberg-Bass-based brand measurement principles.
 Mental availability, physical availability, and Double Jeopardy normalization — in one platform.*